Trump's New Tariff Target List: Flags In, Bibles Out, Frog Meat Delayed

 - Shelled nuts

-- Salt & pepper dispensers made of plastic
+- Salt and pepper dispensers made of plastic

 - Human hair, fashioned into wigs or false beards